-Going forward, ECAP periodically will review the Remuneration Policies, the Remuneration Procedures Manual and the operations of the remuneration system to ensure that the system operates as intended.
+Going forward, ECAP periodically will review the Remuneration Policies, the Remuneration Procedures Manual and the operations of the remuneration system to ensure that the system operates as intended and in compliance with the Remuneration Policies, the Remuneration Procedures Manual and the CBB remuneration rules reflected in the Remuneration Policies and the Remuneration Procedures Manual.

-The Directors' remuneration proposed for approval by the shareholders at the September 2015 OGM includes US\$70,000 in remuneration to the members of ECAP for their service on ECAP in Fiscal Year 2015.
+The Directors' remuneration proposed for approval by the shareholders at the 2016 OGM includes US\$60,000 in remuneration to the members of ECAP for their service on ECAP in Fiscal Year 2016.